apache/cloudstack-documentation/source/releasenotes/about.rst

 features, and over 100 enhancements and fixes since 4.14.
 Highlights include:

 • New modern UI (GA release)
-• Support for CentOS8 and Ubuntu 20.04 as management server hosts and KVM hosts
+• Support for CentOS8 and Ubuntu 20.04 as management server hosts and KVM hosts (note: CentOS 8 will EOL in Dec 2021)
 • FIXME: add rest of new features

 The full list of new features can be found in the project release notes at